ayushv45/ayushv45/README.md

 <h1> Hi 👋 I'm Ayush Verma <h1>
-- 🌱 I’m currently learning Web Development and Data Structure and Algorithms
+<p>-🌱 I’m currently learning Web Development and Data Structure and Algorithms. </p>
 <!--
 **ayushv45/ayushv45** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.